• Skip to primary navigation

 Spoon the mixture into a cupcake pan lined with paper liners.
 Bake the cupcakes and let them cool.

 This makes about 12 "cookies and cream" cupcakes.
-I always get 11, so I'm probably a little generous when filling the liners.
+I always seem to get 11, so I'm probably a little generous when filling the liners.
 To make a full batch, just follow the box directions for the cake and double the amount of Oreos used.

-Frosting – of course!
+Frosting - of Course!

 Feel free to use your favorite frosting on these.
 Cream cheese frosting would be great, or any white buttercream.

 I keep the Oreo theme going with Oreo buttercream frosting.
-Since I plan to use Oreos to decorate each cupcake, I like to prep my cookies first by cutting them in half.
+Since I plan to use Oreos to decorate each cupcake, I sometimes like to prep my cookies first by cutting them in half.
 When I do this, I typically end up with some that look good and others that look half crushed.
 The half-crushed cookies then get crushed fully for the frosting.

 I use a typical buttercream frosting and fold the crushed cookies in once its mixed up.
 As I noted in the recipe card, keep in mind that the crushed Oreos will be adding a mostly dry ingredient to the frosting, so try to adjust it with a little extra cream when it is near done.

 Also, the first time I made these cupcakes I tried to pipe the buttercream frosting onto the cupcakes.
 What a frustrating exercise that was!
 The little chunks of Oreo crumbs clog up the piping tip pretty much every time.
+This will happen whenever you crush the cookies by hand, like in a ziptop bag with a rolling pin.
+The crumbs just don't get small enough!

 Decorated cupcake on a rack with undecorated ones